plinss/acmebot/README.md

 When switching from the staging to production servers, you should delete the client key and registration files (/var/local/acmebot/*.json) to ensure a fresh registration in the production environment.

 ## File Locations

-After a successful certificate issuance, up to nine files will be created per certificate.
+After a successful certificate issuance, up to fifteen files will be created per certificate.

 The locations for these files can be controlled via the 'directories' section of the configuration file.
 The default locations are used here for brevity.